WatForm/fortress/core/src/main/scala/fortress/problemstate/README.md

 	+ not every sort requires a scope (these are considered to have unbound scopes)
 	+ intsort is included here if it has a scope
 	+ **how are bit vectors handled**
+ 		- **OZ: Bitvectors use IntSort, choosing the minimal bitwidth to represent at least as many values as given in the scope of IntSort.**
+   		- **OZ cont.: IntSort is then replaced with BitVectorSort(bitwidth).
+Notably, BitVectors keep their bitwidth in their Sort, and thus do not require a separate scope.**
 	+ BoolSort should never be in this map
 	+ **are there any other built-in sorts?**
+		- **OZ: BoundedIntSort and UnboundedIntSort also exist.
+BoundedIntSort is converted to bitvectors, while UnboundedIntSort is skipped.
+UnboundedIntSort seems to be able to be added by the LiaCheckTransformer**
 	**NAD: I suspect it would be better to use the terminology Fixed/Nonfixed, as Changing does not mean much.**
 - skolemConstants/skolemFunctions
 	+ these are added by the Skolemization transformer only